callmedw/oop_game_php_starter/README.md

   <br>
   <a href="http://www.amitmerchant.com/electron-markdownify"><img src="https://www.theatricalrights.com/wp-content/uploads/2016/04/game-show-web-banner.png" alt="Pic of a Game Show" width="600px"></a>
   <br>
-  OOP Game Show App
+  Phrase Hunter
   <br>
 </h1>

 <h4 align="center">
-A browser-based, word guessing game,  "Phrase Hunter."
+A browser-based, word guessing game.
 Using PHP and OOP (Object Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
 </h4>

 <p align="center">